top of page

 MULTI-CANCER EARLY DETECTION TEST

-Galleri is the first-of-its-kind multi-cancer early detection (MCED) test available.
+GALLERI is the first-of-its-kind multi-cancer early detection (MCED) test available.
 It can detect a signal shared by more than 50 cancer types, and predict the tissue type or organ associated with the signal to help healthcare providers determine next steps.

 Galleri_Packaging.jpg